How are solar panels installed?

 People installing a solar panel on a roof, with a cartoon screwdriver and spanner in the foreground

-When you’re thinking of getting solar panels, you’ll want to know how the installation will impact your everyday life and your home.
+When you’re thinking of getting solar panels, you’ll want to know how the installation will impact your home and everyday life.

 Thankfully, when you choose a good installer, the process is short and comes with as little disruption as possible.